 ► Fri 10 Jul: Hike in the buff or bike in the nude, then a nude visit to the Dülmen Ponies [13 July 2020]

-After a weather-related break on Wednesday and Thursday, the naturist days were resumed on Friday.
-The day began optionally with a hike or a bicycle tour in the Merfeld area, whereby the hiking route ran partly in a stream bed of a creek.
-During the creek section wading in the Kannebrocksbach Creek, it started to dribble slightly again.
+After a weather-related break on Wednesday and Thursday, we resumed the naturist days on Friday.
+The day began optionally with a hike or a bicycle tour in the Merfeld area, whereby the hiking route offerd to wade through Kannebrocksbach Brook.
+Then, it started to dribble slightly again.
 So, we got special memories like “Naturist barefoot in the brook with umbrella”.
 The last part of the hike through the forest was pleasantly warm.

 The end of the day was – as in 2019 – a nude visit to the enclosure of the Dülmen Ponies, for which there was again a great demand.
 Instead of sun and warmth, a strong, cool wind were the constraints.

 Even some tough naturists have put on a windbreaker at times.
 What a contrast to the ponies, that are outside all year round without a stable and of course without clothes.
 They might only change from open pasture to the next piece of woodland, because they don't like rain.
 There it is of course neither dry nor windless, but less wet and windy than on open pasture.

 One mare had apparently completely forgotten the shyness inherent in these wild animals and curiously approached one of the visitors almost to the point of physical contact.
 Between the tips of the tactile hair on her nostrils and the human hand, there was only a few centimetres distance.
 The movement of a finger was then sufficient to trigger a shying, jumping and running away.

 In addition to the informative lecture by the forester Friederike Rövekamp, which turned into a lively question and answer session, the direct encounters with the untamed ponies were an impressive experience.